schleichardt/Play-2-App/Notes.md

 * IDEA does not find dependency, run in SBT reload, compile, idea
 * don't include Google Guava Lib with SBT, it is already there with version 10.0 and extra Guavas JARs causes tests to crash
 * Selenium tests: don't extend FluentTest, it does not work with play's `running(testServer(3333), HTMLUNIT, new F.Callback<TestBrowser>()`
-`render(play.api.data.Form<models.User>) in views.html.index cannot be applied to (play.data.Form<models.User>)`, maybe in Build.scala set mainLanguage from SCALA to JAVA
+`render(play.api.data.Form<models.User>) in views.html.index cannot be applied to (play.data.Form<models.User>)`, maybe in Build.scala set mainLanguage from SCALA to JAVA (better for mixed projects), controllers and forms not mixable between Java and Scala, for Scala controller templates us fully qualified name or you need the java version of the form: `@(contactForm: play.api.data.Form[Contact])`
 * there are 3 states: isProd, isDev, isTest